Space Milkshake

 Space Milkshake is a 2012 Canadian science fiction comedy film directed and written by Armen Evrensel.
 Its cast features Billy Boyd, Robin Dunne, Kristin Kreuk and Amanda Tapping.

 Plot

-A mutant rubber ducky terrorizes four workers who are stranded on a sanitation space station.
+A mutant rubber ducky named Gary terrorizes four workers who are stranded on a sanitation space station.
 Meanwhile, Earth is inexplicably devoid of life.
 The crew must now work together to defeat the mutant rubber duck and figure out the strange device that has also appeared on the ship.